bminkenberg/CRISPR-PLANTv2/README.md

 ### Content
 1. directory "python-scripts": Contains all files with python code necessary to process results from the analysis.
 2. file "pipeline-commands.txt": A text file summarizing the commands necessary for a genome-wide analysis for highly specific on-target sites.
 We provide notes at places where the genome and PAM sequences can be adjusted.

-### Website
-Precomputed results for seven plant genomes can be found at https://crispr-plantv2.bastianminkenberg.com/.

-The website also provides a detailed description of the analysis steps.

 2025, Bastian Minkenberg